The Founder of Psychosynthesis

 Psychosynthesis has continued to evolve its holistic perspective and unifying principles and can be successfully applied not only therapeutically and in self-development, but also in any context of systemic organisation and process.

 The Institute was founded in 1986.
 It was established to offer the powerful, transformative principles of psychosynthesis in a number of ways to the community.
-Over the last 30 years we have offered courses and workshops, a professional training programme for counsellors and psychotherapists, counselling and psychotherapy for individuals, organisational consultation, and supervision for counsellors, psychotherapists, and other helping professionals.
+Over the last 32 years it offered courses and workshops, a professional training programme for counsellors and psychotherapists, counselling and psychotherapy for individuals, organisational consultation, and supervision for counsellors, psychotherapists, and other helping professionals.
+The Institute closed in December 2018.